Jamal Khashoggi: Personal life

 Khashoggi was described as an observant Muslim.

-Khashoggi was reportedly married and divorced at least three times, though there is contradictory information on whom these marriages were to and at what time.
+Khashoggi was reportedly married and divorced at least three times, though there is contradictory information on to whom he was married and when.
 With his wife Rawia al-Tunisi he had four children: sons Salah and Abdullah and daughters Noha and Razan Jamal.
 He was also married to Alaa Nassif.
-On 2 June 2018, Khashoggi married Hanan Elatr, an Egyptian citizen, in an Islamic Ceremony in Alexandria, Virginia, U.S..
-She obtained a certified, signed copy of the marriage certificate in July 2021 verifying the marriage.
+On 2 June 2018, Khashoggi married Hanan Elatr, an Egyptian citizen, in an Islamic Ceremony in Alexandria, Virginia, U.S. She obtained a certified, signed copy of the marriage certificate in July 2021 verifying the marriage.
 Hanan also produced pictures of their ceremony, and one of Khashoggi's friends additionally confirmed he attended the wedding.

 Khashoggi's four children were all educated in the U.S. and two of them are U.S. citizens.
 After his assassination, all four were banned from leaving Saudi Arabia.

-At the time of his death, Khashoggi was planning to marry Hatice Cengiz, a 36-year-old Ph.D. candidate at a university in Istanbul.
-The couple had met in May 2018, during a conference in the city.
+At the time of his death Khashoggi was planning to marry Hatice Cengiz, a 36-year-old Ph.D. candidate at a university in Istanbul.
+The couple had met in May 2018 during a conference in the city.
 Khashoggi, a Saudi national, visited the Saudi consulate on 2 October to obtain paperwork that would allow him to marry Cengiz.

-On 22 April 2018, an Emirati government agency hacked the phone of Jamal Khashoggi's wife, Hanan Elatr, using the Pegasus spyware months before the Saudi dissident was murdered.
+On 22 April 2018 an Emirati government agency hacked the phone of Jamal Khashoggi's then fiancée, Hanan Elatr, using the Pegasus spyware months before the Saudi dissident was murdered.